Sensational (Erika de Casier album): Lyrics

 The album's lyrical theme is addressing the stereotypes surrounding single women and dating.
 Critic Andy Kellman, writing for Allmusic, argued that despite its focus, the album contains "little innuendo" and instead focuses on de Casier's "expectations, anticipation, (and) disappointment".
 "Polite" details a real-life date with a rude lover; de Casier reflected that she should have simply left in protest, inspiring the lines "You gotta have some manners/If you wanna roll with me".
-The song, which has been described as "subtly groovy", references the Tupac song "Ambitionz Az a Ridah", as well as a 50 Cent hook.
+The song, which has been described as "subtly groovy", references the 2Pac song "Ambitionz Az a Ridah", as well as a 50 Cent hook.
 "All You Talk About", a reference to Jennifer Lopez's 2001 single "Love Don't Cost a Thing", berates a lover who is overly materialistic.
 "Make My Day" mocks the idea of pickup lines at bars, with de Casier uttering lines—such as "When you fell from the sky, did it hurt?"—that are typically imagined as being said by men.
 On "Insult Me", which is thematically similar to "All You Talk About", de Casier informs her lover that "I can pave my way without you… I'm stronger than I look."
 Some of the songs also strike a less "coy" tone than on Essentials, such as on the tenth track, "Friendly".
 That song features the lyric "Take a bite of me/I got plenty of—", without finishing the line; some critics regarded the lyric as "suggestively" written, while others found it sounded like only "an invitation to hang out".
 Its lyrics also drew comparison to Janet Jackson's 1997 studio album, The Velvet Rope.
 "Busy" has been described as embodying a "boss-bitch persona" of a woman who is constantly working and too busy to date.

 The album—particularly the song "Busy"—was also noted for its departures from the themes of single life and dating, and for its emphasis on self-love, chronicling de Casier's morning routine in "endearingly geeky" detail.
 It has also been noted that several of the songs appear to be sequels or extensions to those on Essentials: on "Puppy Love", from her first album, she sang "You're so sweet, put your butterflies around me", while on Sensational's "No Butterflies, No Nothing", she sings, "No, I'm far from it"; the Sensational track "Busy" was also regarded as a contrast to 2019's "Good Time", in which de Casier urges a lover to spend some time with her.